mixxxdj/mixxx/source/chapters/library.rst

   :ref:`previewdeck <interface-preview-deck>`.
 Alternatively
   simply drag it to the :ref:`interface-waveform`.
 Note that you can't load multiple files at ones.
-* **Add to playlist/crate**: Add single or multiple tracks to the playlists or crates that you have created before.
+* **Add to playlist/crate**: Add selected tracks to the playlists or crates that you have created before.
 Alternatively, drag the selection to the playlist or crate in the sidebar.
 * **Lock/Unlock BPM**: Locks/Unlocks the :term:`BPM` of selected tracks so you
   can't edit them in the track properties.
 If a BPM is locked, a “lock“ icon appears next to the tracks BPM.
 * **Clear BPM and Beatgrid**: Removes :term:`BPM` and :term:`beatgrid` data of selected tracks from the Mixxx libary.
-It is recommended to :ref:`analyze <library-analyze>` the tracks again.
+After doing this we recommended you :ref:`analyze <library-analyze>` the tracks again.
-* **Reload Track Metadata**: If the tracks metadata change, e.g. if you used iTunes to edit them, you can import the new values to the Mixxx library.
+* **Reload Track Metadata**: If the track's metadata changes, e.g. if you used iTunes to edit them, this option lets you load the new values to the Mixxx library.
 * **Hide from Library**: Temporarily hides selected tracks from the track list.
   Hidden tracks are listed in the :guilabel:`Hidden Tracks` menu item which is explained below.
-* **Reset Play Count**: Marks selected tracks as not played in the current session and set it's play counter to zero.
+* **Reset Play Count**: Marks selected tracks as not played in the current session and set their play counter to zero.
 The icon in the :guilabel:`Played` column changes.
 * **Open in File Browser**: Browse for the selected files in your file manager.
-* **Properties**: Similar to inline editing explained above the dialog allows to view and edit metadata such as title, artist, album, and view the full file name and path.
+* **Properties**: Similar to inline editing explained above the properties dialog allows you to view and edit metadata such as title, artist, album, and view the full file name and path.
 Note that you can not edit multiple files at once.

 .. note:: Most of the context menu items are available in file lists of other
           views like Auto DJ, Playlists, and Crates as well.